meenbeese/meenbeese/README.md

 ## 📖 About Me

-I am a passionate developer and student from Canada with a keen interest in web development and artificial intelligence.
+I am a passionate developer and student from Canada interested in web development and artificial intelligence.
 I love programming and contributing to open source projects in my free time.
 I am always eager to learn new technologies and collaborate with others in the ever-growing tech community in the hope of improving everyone's lives through advancements in technology.

 ## 💪 Skills